 Donald A. Briscoe, M.D., FAAFP

-Briscoe is a family physician who practices at the Lone Star Circle of Care Clinic at the University of Houston.
-Prior to joining UH College of Medicine, he was both the residency director of the Houston Methodist Family and Community Medicine Residency and the chief medical officer of Vecino Health Centers.
+Briscoe, a family physician, practices at the UH Health Family Care Center at the University of Houston.
+Prior to joining Fertitta Family College of Medicine, he was both the residency director of the Houston Methodist Family and Community Medicine Residency and the chief medical officer of Vecino Health Centers.

-Briscoe earned a bachelor’s in chemistry from the University of Virginia.
-Prior to attending medical school at the University of Virginia, he worked as a Peace Corps Volunteer in Togo, West Africa and as a research assistant at George Washington University.
-He completed his family medicine residency at UPMC Shadyside Hospital in Pittsburgh, PA and his faculty development fellowship at Eastern Virginia Medical School.
+He earned a bachelor’s degree in chemistry from the University of Virginia.
+Prior to attending medical school at the University of Virginia, Briscoe worked as a Peace Corps volunteer in Togo, West Africa and as a research assistant at George Washington University.
+He completed his family medicine residency at UPMC Shadyside Hospital in Pennsylvania and his faculty development fellowship at Eastern Virginia Medical School.